Unless you live in the countryside with your closest

 If you are not searching for replacement

-curtains that diminish sound can be a more cost effective route.
+curtains that diminish sound can be a more cost effective option.
 The right curtains

 can help drown out noise on a budget.
 With many ways to do it yourself,